kyma-project/istio/docs/user/tutorials/01-00-x-forwarded-for-header.md

 4. Select **Save**.
 <!-- tabs:end -->

-### Configure the externalTrafficPolicy in the Istio Custom Resource (GCP and Azure only)
+### Configure Gateway External Traffic Policy in the Istio Custom Resource (GCP and Azure only)

 If you are using a GCP or Azure cluster, you must also set the **gatewayExternalTrafficPolicy** to `Local` in order to include the client's IP address in the XFF header.
 Skip this step if you're using a different cloud service provider.